matortheeternal/esp.json/README.md

 You can use WebStorm or another tool which supports draft-07 JSON schema to validate definition file schema.
 The schema was verified using WebStorm, so it is the recommended option.
 The individual definition files use the `definitionEntrySchema.json` JSON schema file.

 ## usage
+Releases package definition files in a ZIP archive named `definitions.zip`.
+It is recommended to parse the definitions from this archive directly to avoid distributing uncompressed JSON text files.

 You can download built definition files from the `data` folder, the compiled definitions are the `<game>.json` files.
 The subfolders with individual definition entries are present for human viewing, and should not be consumed by applications.

 ## plans